zephinzer/annams/docs/api-restful.md

 3. Group
 4. ResourceType

-The base URL for Annams is `http://annams.yourapp.com/v1`.
+The base URL for Annams API is `http://annams.yourapp.com/api/v1`.
 The `v*` indicates the version of the API we are calling.

 ## Session